ryogrid/aiortc-dc/examples/datachannel-filexfer/README.rst

 - ``Important``:

-  - Copy and paste signaling example is not worked on Windows python environment due to restricton of asyncio.
+  - Copy and paste signaling example can not work on Windows python environment due to restricton of asyncio.

   - To try file transfer example on windows environment, please see `README of websocket signaling version`_.